 Kentucky free eye care and prescription glasses.

 Free eye care services are available from the Kentucky Vision Project.
 Doctors, non-profits, and charities such as Community Action Centers have donated millions of dollars with the goal of helping low income families access the eye care exams and/or glasses they need.
+Find how and where to apply for eyeglasses, exams, contact lenses and care below.

 There are four organizations that partner together to run this program in the state.
 They include the Kentucky Optometric Association (KOA), local Salvation Army centers, community action agencies, as well as the non-profit Kentucky Home Place.
 All of these groups organize the volunteer eye doctors who provide the care.
 The organizations also partner with groups such as the Lions Club to ensure glasses and vision equipment gets to those who may not otherwise be able to afford it.